AcademySoftwareFoundation/rez/docs/source/variants.rst

   can cause escaping problems that affect build systems; and, depending on the platform, may not be a valid filesystem path.

-You can avoid these issues by using :attr:`~pkgdef.hashed_variants`.
+You can avoid these issues by using :attr:`hashed_variants`.
 This sets the variant subpath to a hash of its requirements, rather than the requirements themselves.
 The resulting subdirectly is somewhat unwieldy (example:
 ``83e0c415db1b602f9d59cee028da6ac785e9bacc``).
-However, another feature, :data:`variant shortlinks <config.use_variant_shortlinks>`, deals with this.
+However, another feature, :data:`variant shortlinks <use_variant_shortlinks>`, deals with this.
 A shortlink is a symlink to each variant, created in a separate subdirectory (default ``_v``).

 Here is an example hashed variant path: